fabiomanz/numbat-ui/README.md

 ```

 This will automatically:
+1. Update the version using `npm version patch|minor|major`.
-1. Update the version in `package.json`, `src-tauri/tauri.conf.json`, and `src-tauri/Cargo.toml`.
+2. Run `scripts/sync-version.js` to update the version in `src-tauri/tauri.conf.json` and `src-tauri/Cargo.toml`.
-2. Create a git commit with the version bump.
+3. Create a git commit with the version bump.
-3. Create a git tag (e.g., `v1.2.3`).
+4. Create a git tag (e.g., `v1.2.3`).

 Push the changes and the tag to GitHub to trigger the release workflow: